Symplectic/vivo-harvester-v2/README.md

 #### Harvest Modes
 The harvester has multiple modes it can be run in by passing arguments on the command line:

-1. Default (No argument) : This mode will run a full harvest on the first run and a delta on subsequent runs
+1. **Default (No argument)** : This will run a delta based harvest.
+_Unless it is the very first time the harvester has been used, in which case it will default to a "full" harvest._
-2. --full : Forces the harvester to perform a full re-harvest, re-fetching all the data from Elements
+2. **--full** : Forces the harvester to perform a full re-harvest, re-fetching all the data from Elements.
-3. --skipgroups : Instructs a delta run **not** to re-process the Elements group/group membership structures.
-Instead the harvester relies on a cache of group membership information from the previous run.
+3. **--skipgroups** : Instructs a delta run **not** to re-process the Elements group/group membership structures.
+_Instead the harvester relies on a cache of group membership information from the previous run, meaning group membership information will not be updated even if it has changed in Elements._
-4. --reprocess : Reprocesses the existing cache of raw data using the current XSLT mappings without touching the Elements API (useful when developing custom mappings).
+4. **--reprocess** : Reprocesses the existing cache of raw data using the current XSLT mappings without touching the Elements API.
+_This is useful when developing or deploying custom crosswalk mapping files._

 It is expected that these different modes will be combined to create a harvest schedule using a scheduling utility such as cron, e.g: